Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 imuPublisher.publish(imu);

-Introducing the controller¶
+Introducing the Controller¶

 choreonoid_add_simple_controller(RttImuStatePublisher RttImuStatePublisher.cpp)